 Welcome and thank you for visiting

-This online open house provides an opportunity to learn more about and provide feedback on Community Transit’s Draft 2025-2030 Transit Development Plan (TDP).
-The Transit Development Plan, also called the TDP, is a plan that outlines the services and programs Community Transit plans to provide over the next six years.
+The Transit Development Plan, also called the TDP, outlines the services and programs Community Transit plans to provide over the next six years.
 It also forecasts how we will finance those services and programs.
+The plan is reviewed and open for public comment every year.

 Transit Development Plan (TDP) Overview

-The TDP is a six-year plan required by Washington State, Revised Code of Washington (RCW) 35.58.2795.
+The TDP is a six-year plan required by Washington State, (RCW) 35.58.2795.
 Each year, Community Transit:

 • Updates the plan